MatchdayGuide

 Direct From Club

 Everton's official premium experiences platform at Hill Dickinson Stadium.
-Options include cinematic loge seating with reclining armchairs and individual TV monitors (a first in UK football), street-food inspired hospitality in the Main Stand, communal dining at Trinity Place, and seven-course fine dining for corporate and high-end groups.
+Options include premium loge seating with individual screens, plus street-food style hospitality, communal dining, and fine-dining options.
 All packages include match tickets and access to premium bars and lounges.

 SportsBreaks